USAJOBS/help-center/how-to/job-announcement/save.md

 tags: [job announcement, support-saved-jobs]
 ---

-You need to have a USAJOBS account and be signed in to saave a job.
+You need to have a USAJOBS account and be signed in to save a job.
 You can save up to 25 job announcements in your account.

 To save a job: